2025 Georgia Hyundai plant immigration raid: Aftermath

-On September 6, dozens of protesters gathered outside of the Hyundai megasite, protesting against government overreach.
+On September 6, dozens of protesters gathered outside the Hyundai megasite, protesting against government overreach.
 At least 22 other factory sites in America involving other Korean business groups have also been nearly halted.

-Hyundai CEO José Muñoz has stated the raid will delay the opening of the plant by a minimum of 2-3 months.
+Hyundai CEO José Muñoz has stated the raid will delay the opening of the plant by a minimum of 2–3 months.
 About two weeks after the raid, Hyundai announced that the site was scheduled to receive an about $2.7 billion investment to expand their production rates and create more jobs.

 On September 15, South Korea announced that they would be opening an investigation into the raid and if any of the detained individuals had suffered any human rights violations during the raid and while being held by United States officials.
 The South Korean foreign ministry was also reviewing if the countries' demands were properly addressed and if any measures by either country were insufficient.
-The investigation was announced after workers told South Korean news agencies that they were not read their rights while being arrested, mocked by ICE agents about North Korea and "rocket man" in reference to Trump's comments about Kim Jong-un.
+The investigation was announced after workers told South Korean news agencies that they were not read their rights while being arrested, and were mocked by ICE agents about North Korea and "rocket man" in reference to Trump's comments about Kim Jong Un.

 The president and CEO of the Savannah Economic Development Authority, Trip Tollison, told reporters on September 17 that there had been discussions about bringing back the South Korean nationals who had been detained due to the raid.
 Tollison stated it was imperative that the workers come back as they were the only ones that could install and teach any future employees how to use the technology in the factory.